Confused by fit out or facilities jargon? Our glossary of common terms can help.

 Often refer to parts of an office that are available to everyone including lifts, stairs and corridors.

 Radial office layout

 A more modern structure with areas and departments arranged in a circle from a central point of focus.
-For example, publishers may choose to organise their office in this way so the editor or editors are the nucleus of the layout.
+For example, publishers may choose to organise their office in this way so the editor or editors are the nuclei of the layout.

 Risk assessment and method statement (RAMS)